maximbilan/Calendar-iOS/README.md

 And you can see the result:<br>
 ![alt tag](https://raw.github.com/maximbilan/ios_calendar/master/img/img6.png)<br>
 It's free for using, feel free.
 And I hope it will be helpful.<br>
-More information about this you can found <a href="http://www.maximbilan.com.ua/ios-7-calendar-component/">here</a>.